chrissix666/Jellyfin-Random-Button/README.md

 - **Special Behavior for Home Videos:**
   Randomization respecting current folder level recursively, so whether your collection is flat or deeply nested, the button won’t jump across unrelated sections.
 This creates a more controlled and enjoyable browsing experience, letting you explore your Home Videos folder by folder without losing the element of surprise.
 This feature is particularly useful for large and tree nested Home Video libraries.

+- **Special Behavior for Series / Seasons / Episodes:**
+  The Random Button has additional intelligence when navigating TV content.
+The behavior is as follows:

+  1. **Series:** If the current item is a Series, clicking the Random Button will pick a random other series from the series library.
+  2. **Season:** If the current item is a Season, the first shuffle selects a random Episode **from that Season only**.
+After that, the Random Button switches to Episode-level shuffling and will pick random Episodes from **the entire series**, without considering Seasons.
+  3. **Episode:** When already on an Episode, the Random Button always selects a random Episode from **any season within the same series**, staying fully within that series.

+  This allows you to move naturally from Series → Season → Episode and then continue shuffling Episodes inside the same series, without jumping to unrelated content.

-- **Fallback=Home Screen behaviour**
+- **Fallback=Home Screen behaviour:**
   The lock only applies when entering a library from the Main View.
-If you navigate through media via info pages, tags, genres, actors/people, or other filters, etc.., the Random Button always falls back to the Home Screen behaviour.
+If you navigate through media via info pages, tags, genres, actors/people, or other filters, etc., the Random Button always falls back to the Home Screen behaviour.
 (Movie or Set or Series)

-- **The Secondary Global Fallback**
+- **The Secondary Global Fallback:**
   Is a vanilla fallback that triggers when no library IDs are filled in, the 'pasteyouridhere' placeholders still in place.
 It randomly selects only Movies or Series (no Sets/Collections) from the user’s library, ensuring the random button always opens an item even without configured IDs, effectively reverting to the vanilla behavior with no ID adjustments.

 ---

 ## 🧪 Tested On